qiencai/autocast/README.md

 ## Running on HPC

-In the [Scripts](/scripts/) folders, slurm scripts can be found for running training and evaluation on the baskerville HPC.
+In the [slurm_templates](/slurm_templates/) folders, template slurm scripts can be found for the following use cases:

+- train_and_eval_autoencoder.sh : Training and evaluation of the autoencoder
+- train_and_eval_encoder-processor-decoder.sh : Training and evaluation of the encoder-processor-decoder approach
+- encoder-processor-decoder-parameter_sweep : Same as above but runs a parameter sweep

+We advise you copy these scripts into a folder called `slurm_scripts` (which is in the gitignore) and edit as you see fit.

 ### Single Job